rstudio/rstudio-conf-2022-program/quarto-deep-dive/websites-books-blogs-oh-creating.md

 talk_id: 22234
 talk_slug: websites-books-blogs-oh-creating
 talk_type: regular
+talk_tags: [communication]
 session_slug: quarto-deep-dive
-block: 4-8-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Websites & Books & Blogs, oh my!
-Creating Rich Content with Quarto
+talk_title: "Websites & Books & Blogs, oh my!
+Creating Rich Content with Quarto"
 # A short version of the title, suitable for small displays
 talk_title_short: Websites & Books & Blogs, oh my!
 Creating Rich Content with Quarto
 # A link to your talk's materials, when ready